/ Environmental /

 We use managed basins, tanks, containment structures and separators to redirect liquids for proper disposal and treatment.
 We also monitor on-site wastewater treatment plants to optimize efficiency and utilize a toolkit of best management practices for our field operations.

 WM landfills collect and discharge millions of gallons of stormwater each year.
 The water is then managed to ensure it is clean enough to meet strict state requirements before it is released to water bodies or public treatment plants.
-A technology called Terra-Tubes slows water flow to allow for settling and enhanced filtration of the water prior to discharging it off-site.
-The tubes are made of engineered wood and man-made fibers encased in a heavy-duty, knitted cylindrical tube, and are installed at stormwater outfalls.

 Innovation in Landfill Cover